This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 USE, USED and COMMONLY

 - Write the words USE, USED and COMMONLY on the board.
 These are words that are often misspelled.
 Encourage the writers to use at least one, if not all of these words in their writing.

-Show the following 5 sections on the whiteboard.
-Then, guide the students through each step.
+Guide the students through each step.
 They are free to use their own words.